hearing loss protection and education

-For more information, contact Dr. Fox-Thomas, a trained educator of the Dangerous Decibels curriculum.
+For more information, contact Dr. Lisa Fox-Thomas, a trained educator of the Dangerous Decibels curriculum.

 DR. LISA FOX-THOMAS DISCUSSES HEARING LOSS ON WFMY